miku/siskin/docs/Cheatsheet.md

 ## SOLR

-Delete the old data from index and reindex (nonlive server needs to be set manually; takes about 10h):
+Delete the old data from index and reindex (nonlive server needs to be set manually; takes about 10h), e.g. with [solrbulk](https://github.com/ubleipzig/solrbulk):

 ```
 $ time solrbulk -purge -purge-pause 20s -w 20 -verbose -z -server 172.18.113.15:8085/solr/biblio $(taskoutput AIExport)
 ```

 ## Blob

+Sidenote: We currently use [microblob](https://github.com/ubleipzig/microblob) as a key-value server (increasing the index size by adding the "intermediate" JSON to the SOLR "fullrecord" field seemed like a bad idea at the time).

 Copy blobfile to nonlive (e.g. 172.18.113.99) blobserver (takes about 20min).